Last Updated: April 30, 2015

 Approximately half of Americans aged 65 and older take five or

-more medications, many of whom mix prescription drugs, over the
+more medications daily, and many mix prescription drugs, OTC

-counter medications and herbal supplements, according to a report
+medications and herbal supplements, according to a report from the

 While anyone who takes both dietary supplements and medicines

 runs the risk of experiencing an interaction, changes associated

 with aging make seniors more susceptible, says clinical consultant

 pharmacist Lawrence Lemchen, who specializes in geriatrics in

 "I've filled prescriptions for 17 medications [for one elderly

 person]," says Lemchen.
 "When you're combining that many drugs and

 you add anything else to the mix, the likelihood increases that you